SEBK4C/OpenDoctor-Spec/README.md

 ### Core Components

-#### 1. System Portability
+**1. System Portability**

-The system is designed to be fully portable, allowing patients to maintain their medical records securely on their own devices.
+The system is engineered for full portability, enabling patients to securely store and manage their medical records directly on their own devices.
 This includes:
-- A portable patient data file system
+- A portable patient data file system.
-- A flexible database schema for medical records
+- A flexible database schema optimized for diverse medical records.
-- A self-contained LLM server stack for local AI processing
+- A self-contained LLM server stack that enables local AI processing without relying on external services.

-#### 2. Background Processes
+**2. Asynchronous Background Processes**

-The system includes robust background processes to ensure data security and efficient operation:
+The system employs asynchronous background processes to ensure data security and efficient operation without interrupting the core medical timeline.
+Key features include:
-- Granular permissions management for sensitive medical data
+- **Process Tasks File:** All required background tasks are defined within a dedicated process tasks file.
+These tasks can run automatically in the background or be manually initiated by the user when needed.
+- **Commissioning of Specific Tasks:** Certain process tasks—especially those requiring advanced AI computation or human oversight—can be commissioned separately.
+This ensures that critical updates and verifications occur without being directly committed to the patient’s medical timeline.
+- **Granular Permissions Management:** Detailed access control for sensitive medical data, ensuring that only authorized processes can modify records.
-- Secure file system traversal for medical records
+- **Secure File System Traversal:** Robust mechanisms for safely navigating and accessing the file system containing medical records.
-- Protected file edit APIs for record updates
+- **Protected File Edit APIs:** APIs designed for secure and controlled updates to medical records.
-- Multi-database scheduler for efficient data management
+- **Multi-Database Scheduler:** An efficient scheduler that orchestrates tasks across multiple databases, ensuring optimal data management and system performance.

 #### 3. Frontend Interface
 The interface is designed to be intuitive and efficient, mirroring Cursor's coding tool layout but specialized for medical documents: